Downtown Livability

 If you have any questions regarding the Downtown Livability Strategy, please visit our FAQ section.
 For any questions which are not answered in the FAQ section, please send them to .

-The City has contracted the services of a specialized waste removal company to perform targeted sweeps across the Downtown.
-The Engineering department has also added resources to their team to provide additional services above and beyond the biohazardous sweeps.
+The City has contracted the services of a specialized waste removal company to perform targeted pick-ups across the Downtown.
+The Engineering department has also added resources to their team to provide additional services above and beyond the biohazardous pick-ups.
 These services remove drug and human waste from streets, sidewalks, and planters.
 For businesses adjacent to public property, the crew may also be able to check alcoves and doorways.
-Please email to see if your business is on the route; property owners will need to sign a liability waiver to participate.
+Property owners will need to sign a liability waiver to participate.

 What’s Planned

 A permanent 24-hour public washroom is planned for Downtown.
-The design team and supplier have both being engaged.
 An in-depth analysis of the most appropriate location for the washroom is currently ongoing.

 The City has also engaged the services of a Downtown Livability Strategy Project Manager whose responsibilities include developing a public toilet and biohazardous waste management work plan.
 The focus of the plan is to specifically address the issue of biohazardous waste on public property in a more coordinated and cost-effective way.
 Key objectives include: